 Interesting Facts: Bulgaria is one of the oldest countries in Europe.
 It is also the only one, which never changed its name since its establishment in 681.

 But while in Bulgaria, we met a cousin who convinced us to visit the coastal city of Varna.
 Varna is a beach town on the Black Sea.
 The city has a long history since ancient Greek times, who called it Odessos.

 But we spent most of our time in the modern beach resorts swimming in the black sea, meeting new friends from all over Europe, and trying the local bread and snacks.
 We even watched an American movie dubbed Bulgarian at an open-air theater.

-Interesting Facts: Plovdiv, Bulgaria's second-largest city is the oldest constantly inhabited city in Europe.
+Interesting Facts: Plovdiv, Bulgaria's second-largest city, is the oldest, constantly inhabited city in Europe.
 For most of its 8,000-years-long history, it was known as Philipopolis.

 In Varna, I also met Nikolaj, a teenage boy training to be a tourist ambassador.
-He knew a little English, so did I. We fumbled through English and gestures to learn where to refill our propane tanks – and about life in Bulgaria.
+He knew a little English, and so did I. We fumbled through English and gestures to learn where to refill our propane tanks – and about life in Bulgaria.

 We were fortunate to visit Yugoslavia before it disintegrated into six independent countries.
 At the time, we didn't notice any divisions or unrest.
 People just went on with their lives.

 On our way to Italy, we passed through Belgrade, Zagreb, and Ljubljana.